apteryxxyz/jswhat/README.md

  -h, --help                Show help message.
  -v, --version             Show the installed version of jsWhat.
  -s, --search              Search globally within a string.
- -n, --nontext             The text input is a file path or URL.
+ -n, --non-text             The text input is a file path or URL.
  -t, --tags                Show all the available tags.
  -f, --filter              Filter the results by names or tags, separate by commons.
  -e, --exclude             Exclude results based on names and tags, separate by commons.